-We ended up with 10″ of rain in water year 2017-2018.
-As water supplies continue to decline, water rates will increase, allocations are being imposed and penalties for over use will charged.
+In Ojai, we ended up with 10″ of rain in water year 2017-2018.
+The 2019 water year is off to a good start, with about 3″ in December 2018.
+But as water supplies continue to decline, water rates will increase, allocations imposed and penalties for over use will charged.
 The CA Legislature just passed legislation imposed a 55 gpd limit on indoor water use to start in 2020.

 Rethinking our landscape water use and replacing high water use plants (i.e. turf) with “waterwise” plants has become necessary.
 It’s time to develop a long-term framework for water conservation, drought planning and water use efficiency standards for the Ojai Valley.

 Rainwater is a limited resource so lets learn how to use it wisely in our landscapes.
 Rain gardens have many benefits, including: